techie-joe/core/pages/index.md

 ---
 title: Pages
-description: Listing pages on this site.
+description: List of all pages on this site.
 permalink: pages
 ---